This website uses cookies

 • PNG: Use PNGs for icons, logos, illustrations, transparent images, etc.

-• GIF: GIFs are not so bad for small images, but they are very rarely superior to PNG.
+• GIF: GIFs are not so bad for small images, but they are very rarely superior to PNGs.
 So, use GIF only when you want an animation.

 2.3.
 Image Dimensions

-Be careful not to upload unnecessarily large images than necessary on your store.
+Be careful not to upload unnecessarily larger images than necessary on your store.
 Resize images manually or use a plugin such as Imsanity to automatically resize images to acceptable dimensions.

 2.4.
 Image Compression